dhemmat/micro-int/README.md

 ### Reviewing the interview
 Once a candidate completes a micro-interview, the link to the interview will now redirect to the results.
 You can use the results link displayed to share the results with other team members.

+## Demo
+You can see a demo of the app (or use it for real interviews if you want to!) at [http://bc-micro-int.herokuapp.com/](http://bc-micro-int.herokuapp.com/)

 ## MIT License

 [MIT License](http://www.opensource.org/licenses/mit-license)